 Yes.
 Stampings can be assembled with hardware components like screw machine parts, PEMSERTs or PEM nuts, bushings, nuts, studs, and fasteners.
 Plastic parts and metal inserts can also be assembled to metal stampings.

-Wiegel Tool Works’ metal stamping headquarters and warehouse and distribution center is located in Wood Dale, IL.
-Our second metal stamping facility is located in Bensenville, IL.
+Wiegel Tool Works’ metal stamping production headquarters is located in Wood Dale, IL.
+They have a second metal stamping plant also located in Wood Dale, a metal stamping facility in Bensenville, IL and a warehouse and distribution center located in Elk Grove Village, IL.

 Wiegel Tool Works has over 130 employees.